 Should you get the OnePlus Buds Z?

-The OnePlus Buds Z are a very good pair of earbuds for anyone on a budget.
+The OnePlus Buds Z are a very good pair of earbuds for anyone on a budget, and they’re among our favorite true wireless earbuds under $50.
 They don’t do a lot, but that’s true for any headset in this price range.
 Yes, the limited onboard controls are an inconvenience, but that can be addressed with a firmware update.
 What the earbuds do, they do well: fast charging is superb, as is the IP55 durability certification.
 If your budget doesn’t go beyond $50, the OnePlus Buds Z are a great pair of high-value buds that hearken back to the company’s philosophical roots.

 Another option is the JLab GO Air, which features an extremely compact case with an integrated USB charging cable.
 The earbuds feature three integrated EQ presets, and are IP44 dust- and water-resistant.
 For $30, it really doesn’t get much more feature-packed than these Bluetooth 5.0 buds.